vegaprotocol/documentation/versioned_docs/version-v0.77/concepts/trading-on-vega/discounts-rewards.md

 **Pro-rata**: A participant's reward is scaled based on their score.

-**Rank**: A participant's reward is scaled based on where their score lands on the rank table.
+**Rank**: A participant's reward is scaled based on where their score lands on a rank table, which is also set in the transfer.
 The rank table determines a rank group, for example 1-8, and what ratio of the reward amount that group would receive.

+**Lottery**: Each eligible participant is randomly assigned a position in the rank table.
+If the lottery distribution is used for a trading reward (i.e., not the eligible entities reward), the probability of a participant being selected is based on their score towards that trading reward.

-If you have multipliers from the activity streak and/or the reward hoarder bonus, your share of the reward grows in proportion to those multipliers.
+If you have *multipliers* from the activity streak and/or the reward hoarder bonus, your share of the reward grows in proportion to those multipliers.

 ### How rewards are capped
 If a reward is given an upper limit, each participant's actual reward amount received will be whichever is smaller of: full earned reward amount, or the reward cap number multiplied by the participant's trading fees paid in the epoch.
 The reward cap is included in the transfer that set up the reward.
 If any of the reward amount is unpaid, it stays in the pool.